saikyun/cljs-vscode-extension-hello-world/README.md

 Since we're acting like spoilt kids, we're lucky to have [thheller](https://github.com/thheller) to provide for us.
 When you run `shadow-cljs watch dev`, you might in the terminal notice a line akin to: `shadow-cljs - nREPL server started on port 61155`.

 1. Connect to the nREPL server using your favourite client.
 Since you're using vscode, maybe [Calva](https://marketplace.visualstudio.com/itemdetails?itemName=cospaia.clojure4vscode)?
-Since I'm egocentric I used `miracle`.
+I tried with `cider-mode`, just for fun.
 2. Now, you might think that you can just fire away stuff like `(js/console.log "I'm the queen!")`, but sadly, your client will most likely just get mad at you.
 This is what I got:
 ```
 Syntax error compiling at (REPL:1:5).
 No such namespace: js
 ```
 The issue?
 We're in jvm-land!

-3. In order to go to cljs-land, we write the following: `(shadow.cljs.devtools.api/nrepl-select :dev)`
+3. To solve this, follow the instructions most relevant to your editor here: https://shadow-cljs.github.io/docs/UsersGuide.html#_editor_integration
-4. Now, let's try again! `(js/console.log "I'm the queen!")` - this will show up in the `Debug Console` in the vscode instance that you started debugging from.
+4. When you have succesfully connected with a cljs-repl client, you should be able to evaluate: `(js/console.log "I'm the queen!")` - the result is shown in the `Debug Console` of the vscode instance where you started debugging!

-Phew, all in 4 steps.
+Phew, all in 4(?) simple(?!) steps.

 ## Thanks